SajjadMazhar/MyNotesApp/README.md

 # MyNotesApp
-It is something you should to use to take quick, short and important notes.
+It is something you should use to take quick, short and important notes.